xuankimtran/docs-1/pages/katalon-studio/docs/toolbars-and-views.md

 **Script tab**

-The Script tab displays the Script view, where you can set the environment, setUp, tearDown, or any configuration in Test Suite level.
+The Script tab displays the Script view, where you can set the environment, setUp, tearDown, or any configuration at Test Suite level.
 To learn more about Test Suite configuration, see [Test Suite](https://docs.katalon.com/katalon-studio/docs/create-test-suite.html).

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/toolbars-and-views/ts-script.png" alt="script tab" width=100%>